CRAG666/code_runner.nvim/README.md

 ### Functions

--   `:SRunCode` - Open json  with supported files.
+-   `CRFiletype` - Open json  with supported files.
+-   `CRProjects` - Open json with list of projects.
+-   `RunCode`    - Run the current project or file(Depending on whether the file belongs to a project or not)
+-   `RunFile`    - Run the current file
+-   `RunProject` - Run the current project(If you are in a project otherwise you will not do anything)

 ### Options